spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 * Review settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 ## Deleting an OpenStack Cluster
 The deletion of an OpenStack cluster results in the removal of all Virtual machines and associated storage disks created for the cluster.
-The following tasks need to be performed to delete a VMware cluster:
+The following tasks need to be performed to delete a OpenStack cluster:
 * Select the cluster to be deleted from the cluster view and navigate to the cluster overview page
 * Invoke a delete action from the cluster settings
 * Confirm delete action